-AOCS advances the science and technology of oils, fats, surfactants and related materials,
+AOCS advances the science and technology of oils, fats, proteins, surfactants and related materials,

 enhancing the lives of people everywhere.